 House points will be collected for the houses each week and the winning house will win an 'award'.
 During the year, tournaments will be arranged, according to houses, including Sports Day.
-House Captains from Year 6 will be chosen by the children on a termly basis.
+House Captains from Year 6 will be chosen by the children for the school year.